+We believe that the success of our business depends in part on our proprietary technology, including our software, information, processes and know-how.
 We rely on copyright, trade secret and patent protections to secure our intellectual property rights.
 Although we may incur substantial costs in protecting our technology, we cannot be certain that we have adequately protected or will be able to adequately protect it, that our competitors will not be able to utilize our existing technology or develop similar technology independently, that the claims allowed with respect to any patents held by us will be broad enough to protect our technology or that foreign intellectual property laws will adequately protect our intellectual property rights.
 Moreover, we cannot be certain that our patents provide us with a competitive advantage.
-Despite our precautions, it may be possible for third parties to obtain and use our intellectual property without our consent.
-Unauthorized use of our intellectual property by third parties, and the expenses incurred in protecting our intellectual property rights, may adversely affect our business.
+Despite our precautions, it may be possible for third parties to obtain and use our intellectual property my third parties, and the expenses incurred in protecting our intellectual property rights.
 In the future, some of our products could be alleged to infringe existing patents or other intellectual property of third parties, and we cannot be certain that we will prevail in any intellectual property dispute.
 In addition, any future litigation required to enforce our patents, to protect our trade secrets or know-how or to defend us or indemnify others against claimed infringement of the rights of third parties could harm our business, financial condition, and results of operations.